He Got Game (soundtrack)

-He Got Game is a soundtrack and sixth studio album by American hip hop group Public Enemy, released on April 28, 1998 under Def Jam Recordings.
-It was released as the soundtrack to Spike Lee's 1998 film of the same name and was the group's last album for Def Jam until 2020's What You Gonna Do When the Grid Goes Down.
+He Got Game is a soundtrack and sixth studio album by American hip hop group Public Enemy, released on April 28, 1998, under Def Jam Recordings.
+It was released as the soundtrack to Spike Lee's 1998 film of the same name and was the group's last album for Def Jam until 2020's What You Gonna Do When the Grid Goes Down?.
 He Got Game was produced by members of the Bomb Squad, along with producers Abnes Dubose, Danny Saber, D. R. Period, and Jack Dangers.

 The album sold poorly upon its release and peaked at number 26 on the Billboard 200.
-Its single, the title track, charted at number 16 in the United Kingdom, where the album reached number 50.
+Its single, the title track, peaked within the top 20 of the charts in the United Kingdom, where the album peaked at number 50 on the UK Albums Chart.
 He Got Game was well received by music critics, who praised its melodic sound and Chuck D's lyrics.

 Background

 He Got Game served as the soundtrack to Spike Lee's 1998 basketball drama of the same name.
 A film score of the same name, featuring music composed by Aaron Copland, was also released on April 21.

 After a four-year hiatus by the group, Professor Griff and The Bomb Squad reunited with Public Enemy for the album, which features political, sports-derived imagery by Chuck D. According to critic Armond White, He Got Game uses basketball as a metaphor for "the essence of black male aspiration.
 Disproving the film's suggestion of b-ball as an easy passport out of the ghetto, [Public Enemy] challenge trite assumptions about black luck and skill".
 The album's production features backup female vocals, church-like chorales, austere beats, strings, and funk samples.
 The title track overtly interpolates Buffalo Springfield's 1966 song "For What It's Worth," and its vocalist Stephen Stills makes an appearance on the song.
 It was released as He Got Game's only single in May 1998.